Happy International Women’s Day from LELO to You!

 Just 17 years old, there are few who have not heard that Malala Yousafzai is the youngest person to ever win a Nobel Prize.
 Yousafzai has been an activist for women and education in her home country of Pakistan, where Taliban had made girls attending school illegal when Yousafzai was young.

-It started with a blog she started at the age of 12 about living under Taliban rule for the BBC.
+It began with a blog she started at the age of 12 about living under Taliban rule for the BBC.
 She gained fame for this and the interviews she gave, but in 2012 was the victim of an assassination attempt that left her unconscious for days.
 She has written a memoir, and continues to speak internationally about equal access to education.

 5. Diane Von Fürstenberg